 Yup, for over 3 years I wrote a monthly column for Clean Eating magazine where I revamped classic recipes to make them healthy and (obviously) clean.
 I loved this gig.
 But just because a recipe’s healthy doesn’t mean it’s IBS-friendly.

-Lucky for you, making over your favorite recipes is NOT as hard as it seems.
+Lucky for you, making over your favorite foods into FODMAP recipes is NOT as hard as it seems.
 And you don’t need any ninja-chef skills to do it.